 You are not happy, and you cannot attract many clients.
 Are you still a professional massage therapist just because you have a piece of paper that says so?

-- I happen to live in Thailand.
-There are many excellent Thai Massage therapists living in villages who have learned their craft from their mother or a friend.
-They have never seen an official massage school from the outside, what to speak of from the inside.
+- I have lived in Thailand for 20 years.
+I know that there are many excellent Thai Massage therapists living in villages who have learned their craft from their mothers or a friend.
+They have never seen an official massage school from the outside, and what to speak of from the inside.

-- Recently a neighbor of mine came to me asking for help for her excruciating pain in the upper back.
-I worked on her, but I did not charge her anything.
-It was just a goodwill session for a friend and neighbor.
+- Once a neighbor of mine came over and asked me for help with her excruciating pain in her upper back.
+I worked on her, but I did not ask her for any money.
+It was just a goodwill Thai Massage session for a friend and neighbor.

-- You get a session from a licensed therapist, but it does not feel good, it is painful, and the touch just doesn’t feel right.
+- Imagine this – you get a session from a licensed Thai Massage therapist, but it does not feel good, it is painful, and the touch just doesn’t feel right.
 You can’t wait to get out of there and decide to never come back.
 Was that a professional massage?

-- You are a highly experienced and qualified long time therapist.
-But you let your licence expire.
+- Let’s say you are a highly experienced and qualified long-time Thai Massage therapist.
+But you let your license expire.
 What are you now?
 Are you still a professional, or are you an unlicensed professional?

 Are you unprofessional now, or are you an amateur suddenly?
 Did your qualification and ability to touch people expire along with your license?

-Personally I have received lousy sessions from licensed professionals, and wonderful sessions from therapists who had no official certifications, and vice versa.
-So a piece of paper doesn’t seem sufficient as a definition for “professional massage therapist.”
+Personally, I have received lousy Thai Massage sessions from licensed professionals, and wonderful sessions from therapists who had no official certifications, and vice versa.
+So a piece of paper doesn’t seem sufficient as a definition for a ‘professional massage therapist.’

 Or is it the fact that you live in a certain part of the world that recognizes certain standards of certification and ethics?